 A servicing assessment will be carried out in the Transport Statement that will be submitted with the planning application.
 A Delivery and Servicing Management Plan will be implemented on the site which will ensure the impact of delivery and service vehicles associated with the development is minimised.
 The majority of delivery and servicing movements are likely to take place between 10am and 4pm to avoid peak traffic periods.

-This section of the statement has been compiled to illustrate that designers have taken care to ensure that the The design response when considering all aspects of accessibility has been carried out to the standards set out in:
+The design response when considering all aspects of accessibility has been carried out to the standards set out in: